Fact: A solid customer onboarding experience will most definitely improve customer retention and reduce churn.

 Task/Phase-wise CSAT: You could also introduce intermediary CSAT ratings for critical tasks or phase completion when you are farther along your customer journey.

-7. Onboarding engagement: There are several ways to measure this engagement, and it's a good idea to start tracking the following:
+7. Customer onboarding engagement: There are several ways to measure this engagement, and it's a good idea to start tracking the following:

 1. Average Time to Resolution: This is simply a measure of the time between the logging of a complaint and its resolution.
 Unsurprisingly, how you deal with customer issues directly affects customer loyalty and retention.
 Understanding this metric will help you know how efficient and well-trained your team is.